ganadipa/Tucil2_13522040_13522066/README.md

-install typescript,
-npm install --save-dev @types/node
+Clone then npm install
+to run the web apps, do npm run start

+to run the speed_comparison use: sh main.sh